ottozumkeller/QR-Code-Reader/README.md

    - The key combination <kbd>Win</kbd> + <kbd>Alt</kbd> + <kbd>Q</kbd>
    - A click on the system tray icon

-- Select the QR code or the whole screen via Windows Snipping Tool.
+- Select an area, window or the whole screen via Windows Snipping Tool.
-- The content of the QR code is copied to the clipboard and displayed in a notification.
+- The content of the barcode is copied to the clipboard and displayed in a notification.

    > For some QR codes the notification will display a custom action like "Follow Link" or "Connect" (see [Screenshot Collection](.\#Screenshots))